return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/ixgbe/ixgbe_main_c.rst

 Description
 -----------

+Check if the skb is valid in the XDP case it will be an error pointer.
+Return true in this case to abort processing and advance to next descriptor.

 Check for corrupted packet headers caused by senders on the local L2 embedded NIC switch not setting up their Tx Descriptors right.
 These should be very rare.